 A database backup is just a simple start, don’t just rely on your web host to take care of this.
-Having the ability to restore your site’s database in the event of a crash is priceless. iThemes Security allows you to setup a regular backup of your database and have it delivered by email to an email account of your choices.
+Having the ability to restore your site’s database in the event of a crash is priceless. iThemes Security allows you to set up a regular backup of your database and have it delivered by email to an email account of your choices.

 If you have FTP access to your website, take advantage and download all of your WordPress-related files.
-The
+The folder

-Go one step further, the BackupBuddy provides complete backups of all your site files (including image and media files, themes, plugins, widgets and settings) – which aren’t included in a database backup.
+Go one step further, the BackupBuddy provides complete backups of all your site files (including image and media files, themes, plugins, widgets, and settings) – which aren’t included in a database backup.
 With BackupBuddy you can customize backup schedules, send your backup files safely off-site to remote storage destinations, restore your site quickly & easily and even move your whole site to a new host or domain.

 Use a Child Theme

 This is one tip that may sound like it’s for really advanced WordPress users.
 To some degree, it is.
 But it’s something I’ve seen a lot of site owners overlook (mostly because they’re unaware of it).

 A child theme is a separate folder within your

 /wp-content/themes/directory.
 Think of it as a sort of extension of the “parent” theme your site is using.
 You can use a child theme to customize the look or functionality of your site.